Successively severe punishment for repeated infractions is the common definition of ______________ __________________.

 ___________________ due process is the notice and opportunity to be heard.

 ___________________ due process addresses whether or not the agency’s actions were arbitrary.

 When can an agency prohibit an officer from joining a group or organization?

 When there is specific intent by the officer to carry out illegal activity

-If an agency chooses to implement drug testing the selection process of who is selected for testing must be _____________________.
+If an agency chooses to implement random drug testing the selection process of who is selected for testing must truly be ____________.

 In a constructive discharge case it is the responsibility of the _____________ to show that a reasonable person faced with same conditions would have ended their employment.